monticelli-ricardo/BINFO_FCE-15_Document_Repository_wJPA/README.md

 - **Controller:**
    `DocumentBean.java` serves as a controller, handling the user input and updates the **Model** and the **View** accordingly.
-- **Data Access Object and Repository** `DocumentRepository.java` provides an abstract interface to the database, managing database operations database for `Document.java` and `Authors.java` using JPA and MySQL.
+- **Data Access Object and Repository** `DocumentRepository.java` provides an abstract interface to the database, managing database operations (select document, list documents by publishing year, list all documents) for `Document.java` and `Authors.java` using JPA and MySQL.

 ## Setup Requirements:
 - Docker